Flobbos/laravel-system-info/Readme.md

 ![Laravel System Info](img/laravel-system-info.png)

 A minimalist Laravel package to expose system information (Laravel version, PHP version, installed packages, and outdated packages) via a secure API endpoint.
-This package is designed for integration with systems like ServerSync, allowing centralized monitoring of Laravel sites alongside WordPress installations.
+This package is designed to allow centralized monitoring of Laravel sites.
 It uses its own token-based authentication middleware, independent of Sanctum or other auth systems.

-The package supports Laravel 9+ and is part of a larger project to expand functionality between Laravel and WordPress, including API-driven updates for plugins on WordPress sites.
+The package supports Laravel 9+ for the moment.

 ## Installation